Cover photo by Bertie Brink.

 Habitat

-A tropical savanna species.
+The Tawny Spreadwing is a tropical savanna species.
 It lives near seasonal pools and pans, especially where there is shallowly flooded grass.
-Occupies similar habitats to Lestes pallidus but seems to prefer more humid savannas.
+It occupies similar habitats to Lestes pallidus but seems to prefer more humid savanna regions.

 Behaviour